-When summer arrives and brings scorching temperatures, you may be tempted to turn up your air conditioning to avoid the heat.
+When summer arrives and brings scorching temperatures, you may be tempted to turn up your air conditioning to avoid the heat, especially if you one of the power systems installed by a company that can be found at siriuspac.com/frisco-air-conditioning-services/.
 Unfortunately, doing this can hurt your wallet, especially if you have long summer months.

 This year you can beat the heat with these five cost-effective home cooling tips.